-Prerequisite(s): SOC 230 or SWG 200 or consent of instructor.
-This course will satisfy the multicultural core requirement.
+$\ensuremath{\textit{Prerequisite(s):}}\xspace$ SOC 230 or SWG 200 or consent of instructor.

-SWG 382 - Constitutional Law III: Gender and Race (3 hours)
+SWG 382 - Constitutional Law III: Gender and Race

 SWG 400 - Interdisciplinary Frameworks for the Analysis of Women and Gender

 This upper-level theory course will focus on interdisciplinary and multicultural epistemologies, theories, and methodological approaches to the study of women and gender.
 (3 hours)